pola-rs/polars-book/docs/user-guide/migration/pandas.md

 `Polars` exploits the strong support for concurrency in Rust to run many operations in parallel.
-While some operations in `Pandas` are multi-threaded the core of the library is single-threaded and an additional library such as `Dask` must be used to parallelise operations.
+While some operations in `Pandas` are multi-threaded the core of the library is single-threaded and an additional library such as `Dask` must be used to parallelize operations.

 ### `Polars` can lazily evaluate queries and apply query optimization

-Eager evaluation is where code is evaluated as soon as you run the code.
-Lazy evaluation is where running a line of code means that the underlying logic is added to a query plan rather than being evaluated.
+Eager evaluation is when code is evaluated as soon as you run the code.
+Lazy evaluation is when running a line of code means that the underlying logic is added to a query plan rather than being evaluated.

 `Polars` supports eager evaluation and lazy evaluation whereas `Pandas` only supports eager evaluation.
-The lazy evaluation mode is powerful because `Polars` carries out automatic query optimization where it examines the query plan and looks for ways to accelerate the query or reduce memory usage.
+The lazy evaluation mode is powerful because `Polars` carries out automatic query optimization when it examines the query plan and looks for ways to accelerate the query or reduce memory usage.

-`Dask` also supports lazy evaluation where it generates a query plan.
+`Dask` also supports lazy evaluation when it generates a query plan.
 However, `Dask` does not carry out query optimization on the query plan.

 ## Key syntax differences